Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Generalizations to Contextual Stochastic Optimization

+To obtain a solution to this problem, it suffices to optimize the value of $\omege(\ctext_i)$ only at $\ctext_1,\cdots,\ctext_n$, while $\omege(\ctext)$ for any $\ctext\ne \ctext_1,\cdots,\ctext_n$ is irrelevant to the optimization problem and hence can be defined as any values.
+This obtained SAA solution thus cannot generalize properly to any $\ctext$ that is not previously observed and, in this sense, it overfits the problem for any finite sample.

-Hence it is common to restrict SAA to a certain hypothesis class of the feature-to-decision maps, such as the class of functions induced by IEO or any user’s choice (see Section \ref{sec:contextual nonlinear}).
-Moreover, SAA is also difficult to implement when there are constraints in contextual optimization, as guaranteeing the feasibility of the feature-to-decision map requires an intermediate step that again leads to IEO-like approaches.
+Hence, it is common to restrict SAA to a certain hypothesis class of feature-to-decision maps, such as the class of functions induced by IEO or any user’s choice (see Section \ref{sec:contextual nonlinear}).
+To add to the complication, SAA is also difficult to implement when there are constraints in contextual optimization, as guaranteeing the feasibility of the feature-to-decision map requires an intermediate step that again leads to IEO-like approaches.
 For these reasons, we consider only IEO and ETO in this section.
 These two approaches, originally considered in Section \ref{sec:uncon}, can be naturally extended to contextual stochastic optimization.

 \paragraph{Estimate-Then-Optimize (ETO):} We use the data to obtain an estimate $\hat{\thete}^{ETO}$, via MLE.
 More precisely,

 where $P_\thete(\ran|\ctext)$ has the conditional density or mass function $p_\thete(\ran|\ctext)$.
 Note that $p_\thete(\ctext, \ran)$, the joint density or mass function of $P_\thete(\ctext, \ran)$, can be written as $p_\thete(\ctext, \ran)=p_\thete(\ran|\ctext)p(\ctext)$ where $p(\ctext)$ is the density or mass function of $P(\ctext)$, independent of $\thete$.
 Thus this problem is equivalent to